Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic vs compositional semantics

 \subsection{Equivalence between the finitely bounded compositional and game-theoretic semantics}

-To prove the equivalence between the finitely bounded compositional semantics and the finitely bounded \GTS, we need to show that it is sufficient to consider only such strategies in the embedded games that depend on states only.
-This property will be needed because the collective strategies for coalitions in the compositional semantics for all \ATL formulae can be assumed positional (see e.g. \cite{GorDrim06}).
+To prove equivalence between the finitely bounded compositional semantics and the finitely bounded \GTS, we need to show that it is sufficient to consider strategies in the embedded games that depend on states only.
+This property will be needed because collective strategies for coalitions ($S_A$) in the compositional semantics of \ATL formulae are positional (according to Definition~\ref{def: compositional semantics for ATL}).